Oil prices fall on rising Covid-19 infections in Asia, inflation fears

 -

-SINGAPORE (Reuters) -Oil prices fell for a second day on Wednesday on renewed demand concerns as coronavirus cases in Asia rise and on fears of rising inflation might lead the U.S. Federal Reserve to raise interest rates, which could limit economic growth.
+Oil prices fell for a second day on Wednesday on renewed demand concerns as coronavirus cases in Asia rise and on fears rising inflation might lead the US Federal Reserve to raise interest rates, which could limit economic growth.

-Brent's rise to $70 was driven by optimism over the reopenings of the U.S. and European economies, among the the world's biggest oil consumers.
-But it later retreated on fears of slowing fuel demand in Asia as COVID-19 cases surge in India, Taiwan, Vietnam and Thailand, prompting a new wave of movement restrictions.
+Brent's rise to $70 was driven by optimism over the reopening of the US and European economies, among the world's biggest oil consumers.
+But it later retreated on fears of slowing fuel demand in Asia as Covid-19 cases surge in India, Taiwan, Vietnam and Thailand, prompting a new wave of movement restrictions.

-"Yesterday's trade proved again that $70 signals irrational exuberance," said Vandana Hari, energy analyst at Vanda Insights in Singapore.
+"Yesterday's trade proved again that $70 signals irrational exuberance," said Vandana Hari, energy analyst at Vanda Insights.

 "Assessing the global demand picture remains challenging as reopenings and restrictions across the world are probably the most diverse since the start of the pandemic," said Hari.